BjoernBoss/arger/README.md

 			arger::EnumEntry{ L"a", L"This is [a] description", 0 },
 			arger::EnumEntry{ L"b", L"This is [b] description", 1 }
 		}, L"First Argument" },
-		arger::Help{ L"Read-Help", L"This is a help-description only shown for read." }
+		arger::Information{ L"Read-Help", L"This is a help-description only shown for read." }
 	}
 };